 A nice perk of AARP’s association with The Hartford is that they will guarantee to renew your policy every year, as long as you:

 - Maintain a valid driver’s license and have no physical or mental impediment to driving

 - Do not get any kind of DWI/DUI

 They aren’t guaranteeing that they will be the cheapest auto insurance company for seniors, but at least you can maintain a policy with them for as long as you need to.

 One important thing to keep in mind is your other insurance policies.
 If you have a homeowner’s or a renter’s policy with one company, and you switch to AARP’s insurance program with The Hartford, you will lose any multi-policy discount you used to have.

 The multi-policy discount is usually around 15%, so losing that can have a big impact on your premiums.

-AARP’s auto insurance discount through The Hartford likely won’t be the least expensive auto insurance available to you.
-It might be inexpensive and you might save money by switching, but there always seems to be a company out there that offers lower rates (sometimes at the expense of service and/or coverages).
+AARP’s auto insurance discount through The Hartford likely won’t be the least expensive auto insurance available.
+It might be inexpensive, and you might save money by switching, but there always seems to be a company that offers lower rates (sometimes at the expense of service and/or coverages).

 It’s not recommended to switch to AARP’s auto insurance program solely to save money.
 However, if the wide range of additional benefits is a good fit for you and your lifestyle, it’s certainly worth checking out.